DISC-Manchester/PS2-ICON-PARSER/README.md

 ## Why?
 Current implementations had some issues with rendering some icons.
 These were mostly:
-* Not rendering any color for texture type 3.
+* Not rendering any color for texture types 0-3.
-* Failing to decompress some specific RLE-compressed icons. (types above 8)
+* Failing to decompress some specific RLE-compressed icons. (types with bit 4 enabled)
 * Requires writing/reading a specific format for successful output of data.
+* Incorrect analysis of texture types leading to assuming texture type 1 isn't the same group as texture type 3.
+* Further incorrect analysis revealing it's that the texture type is a bitmask.

 As of writing, there was no exporter that exists for the format that exhibited one of these problems.